hyginn/qqid/README.md

 ```
 ![](./inst/img/barplotRFC4122conforming.svg?sanitize=true "barplot of UUID conforming BASE64 characters")

 The barplot shows that classes of characters have discretely different frequencies.
-The reason for this is immediatley obvious: QQIDs that are created to be convertible to RFC 4122 compliant UUIDs have six non-random bits, and those are not aligned with the encoding character boundaries.
+The reason for this is immediately obvious: QQIDs that are created to be convertible to RFC 4122 compliant UUIDs have six non-random bits, and those are not aligned with the encoding character boundaries.
 Since the distribution of the underlying 128-bit patterns is not uniformly random, neither is the distribution of the encoding characters.
-This doe not indicate a problem in that the numbers are in any way less random than 2^122 bits suggests.
+However the distribution of numbers that underlie our QQIDs is just as random as 2^122 bits suggests.

 But let's repeat the process with fully random 128-bit numbers: